eduardogr/evalytics/README.md

-:warning: Credentials files to authenticate yourself are included in our (.gitignore)[.gitignore]
+:warning: Credentials files to authenticate yourself are included in our [.gitignore](.gitignore)

 :angel: So, you don't have to worry about that :smiley: